Gubat: Geography

-Gubat is in the south-eastern part of Luzon Island, along the coast of the Pacific Ocean on the Bicol Peninsula.
-It is the third largest town in the province of Sorsogon.
-It is divided into 2 districts: the North District and South District.
+Gubat is in the south-eastern part of the island of Luzon, along the coast of the Pacific Ocean on the Bicol Peninsula.
+It is the third largest town in the province of Sorsogon and is divided into 2 districts: the North District and South District.

+It has 11,116.98 hectares’ total land area, and a total of 18,980 hectares of municipal waters and coral reef.

+Gubat comprises 42 barangays, eight of which are classified as urban and located in the poblacion area, while the rest are classified as rural.

 Barangays

 Gubat is politically subdivided into 42 barangays.
+Each barangay consists of puroks and some have sitios.